SkoolNotes/Taproot/2020ISOS101/KBhISOSAIEthics.md

 * Should you be able to sue company for malpractice?
 * Is guns a good proxy for AI?

-AI are tools, so are guns; so guns may be
+AI are tools, so are guns; so guns may be a good proxy for the AI.